Legal issues for small business

 How should you choose a lawyer?

-If you have used a lawyer before, he or she may be able to refer you to a business lawyer, one who specializes in small business start-ups.
-Ask your business associates, friends and family for references of law firms they have used and received satisfactory services from in the past.
+If you have a lawyer for non-business matters, he or she may be able to refer you to a business lawyer who specializes in the type of legal assistance you're looking for.
+Ask your business associates, friends and family for references as well.

 Take the time to search for the expertise needed for your business.
 Make a list of potential lawyers you wish to meet.
 Some lawyers may offer a free, first-time consultation to establish expectations on both sides and evaluate a potential working relationship.

 Make sure you understand your lawyer's billing practices.
-If you think it may be a little while before revenue comes in to your business, you will have to make arrangements with your lawyer ahead of time.
+If you think it may be a little while before revenue comes in to your business, you may have to make appropriate arrangements to pay your legal fees.

 Where can you find a lawyer in Canada?